Profpatsch/dotfiles/README.md

 Feel free to look around, I try to keep them clean and commented.

 [**Arch**][arch] or [**NixOS**][nixos] **users** might find them especially useful.
-Lots of tooling/config already went into my [nix config][vuizvui], so that might be worth a look as well.
+Lots of tooling/config already went into my [nix config][vuizvui-machines], so that might be worth a look as well.

 They are managed with [GNU stow][stow].
 To try out the config files for one